wp-plugins/woocommerce-postnl-parcelware/readme.txt

 == Changelog ==
 ***WooCommerce PostNL Parcelware***

+= 2014.08.11 - version 0.4.1 =
+* Fixed: The plugin is now compatible with WooCommerce 2.2.-bleeding and Wordpress 4.0-beta3

 = 2014.01.12 - version 0.4 =
 * Ready for WooCommerce 2.1 (Tested on WC2.1 Beta 3)
 * Fixed several small bugs and small changes